‘Voters can not be removed from electoral roll without giving them reasonable hearing’: Kerala HC

 The court said that in removing a voter’s name, the electoral registration officer is duty-bound to give them a “reasonable opportunity of being heard in respect of the action proposed to be taken”.
 The action or inquiry is not an “empty formality”, but “founded on principles of natural justice, which if violated, action becomes arbitrary and illegal inviting action against the officer concerned”, the court said.

-The court added that the removal of the voter’s name cannot be justified just because he did not raise objection to the draft electoral rolls.
+The court added that the removing a voter’s name cannot be justified just because he did not raise an objection to the draft electoral rolls.

 The Election Commission told the court that a serious inquiry is being held into the case, and action will be initiated if any malpractices are found.
 The court gave the poll panel two months to take action against the officers who removed Subair’s name.